-Paint sticking happens when two surfaces that have been freshly painted are pressed together without allowing enough drying time.
-The most common of places that this happens is for example when painting the front door or window frames or sills.
+Paint sticking happens when two surfaces that have been freshly painted are pressed together without allowing enough time for each fresh coat of paint to completely dry before applying the next coat.

 photo credit benjamin moore website

 It is quickly and easily visible on a freshly painted window or door.
 If enough drying time between coats of paint has not passed you will quickly see that the paint may stick, begin to peel or transfer over to the other surface area such as the door jamb or frame, or the weather stripping.

 Exterior paint needs to dry for at least 2 to 3 hours before applying another coat and should be left to completely dry for about 6 to 8 hours before the door or windows are closed to prevent any of the paint sticking problems.

 Why Does Paint Stick

 Paint sticks to the other surface because of insufficient drying time to allow the paint to completely dry before closing the door or windows.

 Using cheaper low quality paints will result in having poor results especially in warmer, damp conditions.
 Humidity and moisture are the two main culprits for paint peeling, but also hiring inexperienced painters can also be a reason why paint is sticking.
 Hiring the best painters and using quality paint products will make all the difference to making sure that the appropriate paint and paint finish is applied and an experienced and reliable painting contractor will allow sufficient drying time between each new coat o paint.